veganaize/closure-compiler/Generic-Types.md

 const foo = /** @type {!Foo<string>} */ (new Foo());
 ```

 Both of the above constructor statements create a Foo instance whose template type `T` is string.
-If `T` is a bounded template type, a check is conducted to make sure the templatized type respects the type bound given to `T`.
 The compiler will enforce that calls to foo's methods, and accesses to foo's properties, respect the templatized type.
 For example:

 ```javascript
 foo.set("hello");    // OK.